 - Insurance identification cards and photo ID

 - Any paperwork from your doctor, such as test results or medical history

 - List of medications you are taking, including supplements, herbal preparations and vitamins

 - Your co-pay and/or deductible per conversation with the facility

 When can I see my family after my surgery or procedure?

 After your outpatient procedure, you will be moved to our recovery area.
 When you awake, your family will be able to join you.
 Until then, your family is welcome to wait for you in our comfortable waiting area.

 Can I drive myself home after my surgery or procedure?

-No. Due to the anesthesia required for surgeries and procedures, we will not allow any patient to drive themselves home afterwards.
+No. Due to the anesthesia required for surgeries and procedures, we will not allow any patient who has received sedation to drive themselves home afterwards.
 Please arrange for a family member or close friend to transport you to and from the facility on your day or surgery.